 ¤Turn off the lights and a/c!
 Our electric bill in Hawaii is HUGE.
 MASSIVE.
 So massive that when I got my first bill when we moved here I called the electric company to make sure someone wasn’t stealing energy from us.
 Sadly, they weren’t.
 We were just using a lot of energy and energy is expensive when living on an island!
 So I will use the a/c less and make sure all appliances are unplugged when not in use…seems easy enough!

-¤Call service companies such as our auto insurance peeps, cell phone peeps and cable company to see if there is any way we can get a better deal and save money.
+¤Call service companies such as our auto insurance peeps and motor trade insurance also, cell phone peeps and cable company to see if there is any way we can get a better deal and save money.
 One 15 minute call to AT&T last week saved me $200 moving forward.
 This taught me to call and talk with them, many companies are willing to work with you to see how you can cut corners but still get what you need at a good price.